redwoodjs/redwoodjs-com-archive/docs/testing.md

   },
   comment: {
     first: (scenario) => ({
-      // You have access to scenario.user and scenario.post
+      // Here you have access to both `scenario.user` and `scenario.post` })
-    })
   }
 })